 Live and Let Die (1973) had classic beauty Jane Seymour as “Solitaire” an innocent Tarot card-reader and virginal High Priestess who worked for the evil Dr. Kananga (Yaphet Kotto).
 Bond (Roger Moore) told her "The cards say we will be lovers."
 She stated it was "impossible" and "forbidden" for her to lose her virginity through earthly love - it would mean the loss of her magical powers.
 But she eventually helped Bond in defeating the villain and his evil plans.

-Next, in 1977 The Spy Who Loved Me is the stunning Barbara Bach as the icy Russian Major Anya Amasova, otherwise known as Agent Triple XXX.
+Next, in 1977's The Spy Who Loved Me, the stunning Barbara Bach played the icy Russian Major Anya Amasova, otherwise known as Agent Triple XXX.
 She was considered the first 'liberated' Bond girl, equal in skills and abilities to Bond himself.
-Barbara was also known as the "first girl-power Bond beauty" who posed for “Playboy” magazine to promote the Bond film.
+Barbara was also known as the "first girl-power Bond beauty" who posed for Playboy magazine to promote the Bond film.